proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/transfer-transaction.md

 Encrypted messages are only accessible by the sender and the recipient.

-Sirius-Chain uses Bouncy Castle’s AES block cipher implementation in [CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CBC) mode to encrypt and decrypt messages.
+Sirius Chain uses Bouncy Castle’s AES block cipher implementation in [CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CBC) mode to encrypt and decrypt messages.

 The client-side handles the encryption and decryption of the message.
 You can find under the `crypto` module how to encode and decode encrypted messages, but we recommend you to use the available SDK public methods instead.